cameraui/docs/notifications/index.md

 - **Cooldown (Seconds).** A quiet period after an alert, so one busy scene doesn't flood you.
 - **Fast Notifications.** Send the alert the instant something is detected, before the image is ready.

+## AI descriptions arrive as one summary

+With AI descriptions on, an event's texts collect and come through as a single summary, sent once the scene stays calm for a bit or the event ends.[^ai] You get the story of the whole visit instead of a buzz for every moment.

+- **The first alert stays fast.** A person still pings you right away, and the name follows the moment a known face is recognised.
+- **One alert, updated quietly.** Later moments refresh that same alert without buzzing again.
+- **Tapping opens the start.** The summary takes you to the beginning of the event, not the last moment.

 ## Critical alerts

 Some events are too important to hold back. **Critical alerts**, like a doorbell ring or an alarm, are delivered immediately and ignore both the cooldown and quiet hours.